Slazzo/maxscripts/3dsMax/Utilities/README.md

 selectNodesByMaterial.ms
 ---
-Displays materials from the selected objects, allows to select the objects that depends on material
+Displays materials from the selected objects, allows to select the objects that depends on material.

 ![](previews/selectNodesByMaterial.jpg)